 A boundary dispute with a neighbor, for example, could arise long after the closing and involve two conflicting perimeter surveys, thus requiring the intervention of a title insurer.

 Virtually all title insurance is written by national title insurance firms.
 Review the report before the closing.
 If problems are indicated, for example, a mechanics' lien that nobody remembered to remove from title when a contractor's bill for installing a border fence was finally paid, you want as much time as possible to resolve them.

-You can close either "in person," "in escrow," or virtually, depending on the convenience of the buyer, the seller, the broker and the bank.
+You can close your purchase of vacant land either "in person," "in escrow," or virtually, depending on the convenience of the buyer, the seller, the broker and the bank.

 An in-person closing means that every party to the transaction or that person's representative appears in person, usually at the registry office at which the deed and other closing documents will be recorded.
 That allows you to run title down to that very moment and complete the closing on the spot: You have the confidence and the satisfaction of knowing you own what you just paid for.